SumoLogic/sumologic-documentation/docs/search/LogReduce/Influence-the-LogReduce-Outcome.md

 The algorithm used for the logreduce operator uses fuzzy logic and soft matching to group messages with similar structures and common repeated text strings into **Signatures**, providing a quick investigative view, or snapshot, for the keywords or time range provided.
 LogReduce data is based on the data available to the algorithm during the time range of your search.

-In some cases, this data sampling produces results that do not meet the needs of your organization.
+In some cases, this data sampling produces results that don't meet the needs of your organization.
 You can see more granular results by [splitting a signature](#splitting-a-signature).
 In addition, you can promote or demote a signature to help Sumo Logic understand what data is the most relevant to you.

 The following icons allow you to change the results of a LogReduce report: